 A car is not a necessity in Dublin as most of the attractions are located at a walking distance.
 However, renting a car in Dublin makes sense for tourists who wish to explore the countryside and other parts of Ireland.
-Dublin taxis are a fast way to get around the city and the licensed taxis charge by the meter according to an official tariff.
+Dublin taxis are a fast way to get around the city, and the licensed taxis charge by the meter according to an official tariff.

-Dublin International airport is located 10 km north of the city and serves international flights from all over the world.
+Dublin International Airport is just 10 km north of the city and serves international flights from all over the world.
 It has two terminals and is the busiest airport in Ireland.

-The best way to get from Dublin airport to city is by private Dublin airport transfer.
-You can book your Dublin airport taxi with us prior your arrival and get an all-inclusive service.
+The best way to get from Dublin International to the city is by private Dublin airport transfer.
+You can book your Dublin airport taxi with us before your arrival and get an all-inclusive service.
 The Dublin taxi driver will be waiting for you at the airport and take you directly to your destination.
 Thus, you will avoid waiting in line and the travel time from Dublin airport is shorter.
 In case there are any flight delays, the pickup time will be adjusted.
 The flight monitoring service is free of charge.

-The cost for the Dublin airport transfer is fixed and charged by vehicle.
-You can get an instant quote online and book your Dublin airport taxi in advance.
+The cost of the Dublin airport transfer is fixed and charged by vehicle.
+You can get an instant quote online and book your Dublin taxi in advance.
 We have an extensive fleet of vehicles ranging from standard cars, vans, minibuses and buses to luxury vehicles upon request.
 You can choose the vehicle that will suit your needs depending on the number of passengers and amount of luggage.

 Please select a destination from the list to set it as pick up point.
 We will ask you to choose a drop-off point at the next step.
 This booking method is an alternative way to make a booking if you prefer selecting destinations instead of searching.